ccastromar/niswrapper/README.md

 This is a demo app built with Node.js to wrap http NIS calls.
 It should be deployed with an https server (nginx) serving as a proxy to Node.js.
+The index page is available in three languages (spanish, english and russian).

+This is a [diagram](https://github.com/ccastromar/niswrapper/blob/master/app-architecture.png) of app architecture with Nginx, Node.js, MongoDB and NIS.

 ## Getting Started